Mexican-Style Stuffed Peppers

 - 1/4 teaspoon salt

-- In a nonstick skillet, cook the beef, onion and celery over medium heat until meat is no longer pink; drain.
-Stir in the rice, 1 cup salsa, chilies, chili powder and salt.
-Spoon into peppers.
+- Preheat oven to 350°.
+In a large skillet, cook and crumble beef with onion and celery over medium-high heat until no longer pink, 5-7 minutes.
+Stir in seasonings, green chiles, 1 cup salsa and rice.

 This was really good!
 Everyone liked it